-If you want an out and out aero road helmet then the Lazer Vento is a very fast choice with a good level of ventilation when at speed.
+If you want one of the best aero helmets then the Lazer Vento is a very fast choice with a good level of ventilation when at speed.
 Although we haven’t got independent testing, it does feel noticeably fast when out on the road and has achieved many wins at the highest levels in cycling.

 It’s very comfortable to wear and the retention system is a big improvement on previous Lazer designs.
 The glasses port is not particularly good as it is a bit too wide for most glasses.
 The helmet is also on the heavier end of the spectrum but not noticeably so for me personally.